What to Support

 To learn more about giving to the Reynolds School of Journalism, contact Laurice Antoun-Becker at (775) 784-4184.

 The Annual Fund, or unrestricted giving, is a crucial building block in advancing private support for the University of Nevada, Reno.
 Unrestricted gifts provide the University with the maximum amount of financial flexibility to support emerging opportunities, student enrichment, and faculty excellence.
 Your support of the Annual Fund is building the community that makes Nevada a premiere educational experience.
-To learn more about the University's Annual Fund, visit the Wolf Call Phonathon page or contact Lynda Buhlig '84, assistant vice president of development, at (775) 784-1352.
+To learn more about the Annual Fund, please contact Torrey Hood, associate director, Annual Giving at (775) 682-6544.

 From the greens to the gridiron, the slopes to the swimming pool, Wolf Pack Athletics is home to 16 different teams.
 Our student-athletes, led by their dedicated coaches, provide the community with exciting sporting events that bring northern Nevada together.
 To support our student-athletes, contact Zack Madonick at (775) 682-6977.